Categories

 Ritchie Tuazon is a fixed income portfolio manager with 23 years of industry experience (as of 12/31/23 ).
 He holds an MBA from MIT, a master's in public administration from Harvard and a bachelor's from the University of California, Berkeley.

-Karl Zeile is a fixed income portfolio manager with 33 years of investment experience and has been with Capital Group for 24 years (as of 12/31/23).
-He holds a master’s degree in public policy from Harvard University and a bachelor’s degree in economics and humanities from Valparaiso University.
+Karl Zeile is a fixed income portfolio manager who chairs Capital Group’s Fixed Income Management Committee.
+He has 33 years of investment industry experience (as of 12/31/2023).
+He holds a master’s degree in public policy from Harvard and a bachelor’s degree from Valparaiso University.

 The market indexes are unmanaged and, therefore, have no expenses.
 Investors cannot invest directly in an index.